-Our youngest members are introduced to football through ‘Fun Football’ – part of New Zealand Football’s Junior Framework.
-The players learn new skills in a fun and friendly environment, taking part in weekly sessions that provide wide ranging benefits:
+Some of our youngest members are introduced to football through ‘Fun Football’ – part of New Zealand Football’s Junior Framework.
+The players learn new skills in a fun and friendly environment, taking part in weekly sessions that provide wide-ranging benefits:

 - Social & Emotional – lots of interaction, enjoyment

 - Technical & Tactical – lots of touches, 1v1s, attacking & defending

 - Physical – develop Functional Movement Patterns, more active